safirative/learning-sandbox/README.md

 # learning-sandbox
-A repository for learning sandbox for web dev
+A repository for safira's learning sandbox